-In establishing compensation levels and awards for executive officers other than our CEO and Executive Chairman, our Compensation Committee takes into consideration the recommendations of FW Cook and our Human Resources department, Company performance and evaluations by our CEO of each executive's individual performance.
-Our Compensation Committee evaluates director compensation primarily on the basis of peer group data used for benchmarking director compensation provided by FW Cook.
+In establishing compensation levels and awards for executive officers other than our CEO and Executive Chairman, our Compensation Committee takes into consideration the recommendations of FW Cook and our Senior Vice President, Global Human Resources and executive compensation team, Company performance and evaluations by our CEO of each executive's individual performance.
+FW Cook also provides peer group data to the Compensation Committee for the purpose of benchmarking director compensation.